mbcrump/mbcrump-blog/_posts/2017-09-20-azure-tips-and-tricks19.md

 While I love working with the Azure Portal or even Visual Studio, it is sometimes nice to do everything from the command line.
 While I'm a power Windows user, in this tutorial I'll be using a Linux VM and BASH to do everything.

-Go ahead and SSH into your Linux VM and ensure the following are installed.
-This will gives us a full web development stack we can work with in the future.
+Step 1) Ensure you have the following stack installed.

+*This will give us a full web development stack we can work with in the future. *

 ``` shell
 mbcrump@crumplinux:~$ git --version